-Here are a few things to keep in mind before you go: The 1800’s did not have air conditioning.
+Here are a few things to keep in mind before you go: The 1800s did not have air conditioning.
 If you plan to visit on a hot day, carry water with you, and utilize the tram to prevent exhaustion.
-Trams accommodate strollers, but 19th century farmhouses don’t.
+Trams accommodate strollers, but 19th-century farmhouses don’t.
 Park your strollers outside buildings and keep the curious hands of toddlers from reaching out for a hot cast iron stove.
-Thankfully, restroom facilities are fully modern, so if you were looking forward to using an outhouse you are out of luck.
+Thankfully, restroom facilities are thoroughly modern, so you are out of luck if you were looking forward to using an outhouse.
 However, when you find out what they used old corn cobs for, I am sure you will be grateful for porcelain.
-Finally, farm animals are cute and chickens will roam freely, but these are working farm animals and this is not a petting zoo.
+Finally, farm animals are cute, and chickens will roam freely, but they are working farm animals, and this is not a petting zoo.
 Animal interaction is best left to observation.

-When hunger sets in, an idyllic country picnic can be hand on grounds if you bring your own food.
+When hunger sets in, an idyllic country picnic can be hands-on grounds if you bring your own food.
 We opted to eat at the Clausing Barn Cafe onsite.
 The Cafe is located on the lower level of the Clausing Barn, an impressive, bright red, octagonal barn that also hosts private events.
-(It’s a charming space that was actually hosting a wedding reception the day of our visit and also hosts a Breakfast with Father Christmas during the holidays.)
-You’re not going to eat authentic 19th century pioneer food here, but that will probably be a relief to most 21st century children.
-What you will find is a selection of hot and cold sandwiches and salads in the $5-$7 range.
+(It’s a charming space that was actually hosting a wedding reception the day of our visit and also hosted a Breakfast with Father Christmas during the holidays.)
+You’re not going to eat authentic 19th-century pioneer food here, but that will probably be a relief to most 21st century children.
+You will find a selection of hot and cold sandwiches and salads in the $5-$7 range.
 Simple fare that will keep your family happy.

 The allure of Old World Wisconsin extends beyond history buffs.
-While the life of early settlers could be harsh, there is merit to be found in hard work and living off the land.
-In our world of smart phones, video games, and online delivery, we’ve forgotten about a time when poking a friend was done with your finger, no one needed a gym membership, and eating local and organic meant getting your hands dirty.
+While early settlers’ lives could be harsh, there is merit to be found in hard work and living off the land.
+In our world of smartphones, video games, and online delivery, we’ve forgotten about a time when poking a friend was done with your finger, no one needed a gym membership, and eating local and organic meant getting your hands dirty.
 It’s the kind of life our very own Hyacynth fantasizes about, and maybe we all need a reminder that its virtues are not too far out of reach.